The Lean Process: A Practical Path to Continuous Improvement and Operational Excellence

 Case Study: A Mid-Sized Manufacturer

 Challenge: Long changeover times, inconsistent product quality, and high operator frustration.
 Implemented Lean process using 5S, visual work instructions, and Kanban.
-This case study shows how lean principles can be applied to improve efficiency and reduce waste.
+This case study shows how lean principles can improve efficiency and reduce waste.

 • Conducted continuous improvement training for production teams using various process improvement methodologies